 An infected abortion may occur if any tissue from the placenta or fetus remains in the uterus after the miscarriage.
 Symptoms of an infection include fever, vaginal bleeding that does not stop, cramping, and a foul-smelling vaginal discharge.
 Infections can be serious and require immediate medical attention.

 Women who lose a baby after 20 weeks of pregnancy receive different medical care.
 This is called premature delivery or fetal demise and requires immediate medical attention.

-After a miscarriage, mothers and their partners may feel sad.
+After a miscarriage, women and their partners may feel sad.
 This is normal.
 If your feelings of sadness do not go away or get worse, seek advice from family and friends as well as your health care provider.

 Call your health care provider if vaginal bleeding with or without cramping occurs during pregnancy.

 Call your health care provider if you are pregnant and notice tissue or clot-like material that passes through your vagina.
 Collect the material and bring it to your health care provider for examination.

 Early, comprehensive prenatal care is the best prevention for complications of pregnancy, such as miscarriage.

 Miscarriages that are caused by systemic diseases can be prevented by detecting and treating the disease before pregnancy occurs.

 Miscarriages are also less likely if you avoid things that are harmful to your pregnancy.
 These include x-rays, recreational drugs, alcohol, high caffeine intake, and infectious diseases.

 When a mother's body has difficulty keeping a pregnancy, signs such as slight vaginal bleeding may occur.
 This means there is a possibility of miscarriage.
 But it does not mean one will definitely occur.
 A pregnant woman who develops any signs or symptoms of threatened miscarriage should contact her prenatal provider immediately.